shanemuk/pedigreemd/README.md

 ~~~
 I'll be developing this a bit further - I have a nefarious plan to trial this with my team using the simplest palmtop computer I can find - a Psion Series 3a palmtop from the 1990s!
 (These machines are genius, btw, an I wish they were still making them).

+There **are** some vulnerabilities in this format, for example it would be possible to create loops and duplicates, but I'm betting that won't confuse a human, and we can make it so it doesn't confuse a computer either.

 More on this anon...